This post may contain affiliate links. Please read our disclosure policy.

 If possible, I recommend using slightly stale bread.
 Fresh bread contains more moisture, so it won’t soak up the eggnog mixture as well, which can make your bread pudding soggy.

-If you have fresh bread and are in a pinch, you can cube it and let it sit out for a few hours until it’s a little stale.
+In a pinch, you can cube it and let it sit out for a few hours until it’s a little stale.

 Yes, you can freeze sourdough eggnog bread pudding!